Kwirtz/novelpy/docs/source/indicators.rst

 Lee et al. [2015]
 ~~~~~~~~~~~~~~~~~~~~~~

-Lee et al. [2015] :cite:p:`lee2015creativity` compare the observed number of combination with the theoretical number of combination between two items.
-The higher (lower) the observed (theoretical) number of combination the more novel is the paper.
+Lee et al. [2015] :cite:p:`lee2015creativity` compare the observed number of combinations with the theoretical number of combinations between two items.
+The higher (lower) the observed (theoretical) number of combinations, the more novel the paper is.
 They call this measure "commonness".

 .. image:: img/lee.png
    :width: 250